 Boracay is the most known island in the Philippines and the most touristic one.

-To get there is not very simple, there is no airport on the island itself, so you have to fly to either Caticlan or Kalibo (a more distant airport).
+To get there is not very simple.
+There is no airport on the island itself, so you have to fly to either Caticlan or Kalibo (a more distant airport).
 We flew to Caticlan.
-So you land at Caticlan, then you take a bus to the port, then you take a boat to Boracay, then you take another car or a toktok to your hotel.
+So you land at Caticlan; you take a bus to the port; then get on a boat to Boracay; and finally you take another ride to your hotel.

 As we booked last minute, we didn’t find rooms in any hotels.
 We stayed in Ocean Club Boracay, the hotel is okay, their beach though is amazing!
-As we walked to Station 1 in Boracay (basically the strip is made of Station 1, Station 2 and Station 3, and our hotel was in Station 3) we realized our beach was the best as there was no seaweed at all compared to the rest of the beaches.
+Basically the strip is made of Station 1, Station 2 and Station 3, and our hotel was in Station 3.
+As we walked to Station 1 in Boracay, we realized our beach was the best as there was no seaweed at all compared to the rest of the beaches.